2 people injured, another arrested after Macon motel shooting

 MACON, Ga. — A man is in jail after a shooting at a Macon motel left two people injured Sunday night.

-The Bibb County Sheriff's Office says it happened at the Wood Spring Suites at 4949 Harrison Road around 5:00 p.m., according to a news release.
+The Bibb County Sheriff's Office said it happened at the Wood Spring Suites at 4949 Harrison Road around 5 p.m., according to a news release.

-The release says witnesses reported that three people got into an argument near the back parking lot of the motel.
+The release said witnesses reported three people got into an argument near the back parking lot of the motel.

 At some point during the argument, 19-year-old Tellis Savalas Fudge, Jr. shot the woman and man involved in the situation.